Ernest Walker Simons: Career

 Trained as a mechanical engineer, Simons first became involved in the manufacture of various tools and hardware at Riversville, Connecticut.
 In 1876, Simons joined the firm N.C.
 Pond & Company in a former shovel factory, making shirts on a small scale.
-In 1879 a partnership was formed under the name Pond, West & Simons, consisting of N.C.
+In 1879, a partnership was formed under the name Pond, West & Simons, consisting of N.C.
 Pond, Marshall O. West, and Simons.
 In addition to manufacturing shirts, they also sold and repaired sewing machines.
 They built a two story frame building as their factory, soon adding a third story.
 After N.C.
-Pond left the business in 1892, the firm was renamed West & Simons, until the death of West in January of 1902, when it became known as the Ernest Simons Manufacturing Company.
+Pond left the business in 1892, the firm was renamed West & Simons, until the death of West in January 1902, when it became known as the Ernest Simons Manufacturing Company.
 During the latter period, a large brick factory was constructed consisting of three buildings with a floor space of 152,000 square feet, employing 800 people.
 The firm manufactured shirts, sheets, pillow cases, and related items for various American brands such as Fruit of the Loom, Anchor, Whitehorn, and others.
 During World War I, they were also contracted to produce military clothing.
 It was one of the largest firms of its type in the country during its operation.
 Many of his family members were among the board of directors during his leadership.
 Apart from the shirt factory, Simons was also involved as a Director with the Port Chester First National Bank.